List of Mobile Suit Gundam 00 characters: Katharon

 In the first season, Shirin Bakhtiar (Persian: شیرین بختیار; Azeri: Şirin Bəxtiyar) serves as Marina Ismail's advisor and confidant.
-Shirin shows a great deal of political knowledge, however, much of her advice tends to be biting.
-By the second season, Shirin has left Marina to join the anti-Federation group Katharon where she is Klaus Grad's sub-commander.
+Shirin shows a great deal of political knowledge, however much of her advice tends to be biting.
+By the second season, Shirin has left Marina to join the anti-Federation group Katharon, where she is Klaus Grad's sub-commander.
 After Azadistan is attacked by Ali Al Saachez, Shirin comforts a grieving Marina.
 Shirin tells Marina the only way to rebuild Azadistan is to destroy the Federation and that it is her duty to fight as its princess.
-However, Marina says that she doesn't see how fighting will resolve anything which Shirin replies by saying she doesn't mind if Marina chooses not to fight, but she vows to continue fighting for her homeland.
+However, Marina says that she doesn't see how fighting will resolve anything, to which Shirin replies she doesn't mind if Marina chooses not to fight, but she vows to continue fighting for her homeland.
 In the epilogue, Shirin is seen as a politician for the new Earth Sphere Federation.